 Group Policy Not Being Applied?
 Start with the Scope

 The most common issue with Group Policy is a setting not being applied.
 The first place to check is the Scope Tab on the Group Policy Object (GPO).
 If you are configuring a computer side setting, make sure the GPO is linked to the Organization Unit (OU) that contains the computer.
 If the GPO configures a user side setting, it needs to be linked to the OU containing the correct user.

 There are certain cases where you can do some crazy linking.
 We will cover that in a bit.
 Remember, GPOs cannot be linked to an OU that just contains security groups.
 You can use this PowerShell script to optimize your GPO links and ensure that they are properly linked.

 Next, check the security filtering.
 By default, a GPO is filtered to authenticated users.
 Make sure that the computers or users needing the policy are in a group that is specified here.
 Remember that domain users includes all users, domain computers includes all computer, and authenticated users includes all users and computers.

 Some GPOs make use of WMI filters.
 These filters can dynamically apply GPOs based on a host of factors.
 You want a GPO to apply if a device is attached, use WMI.
 However, that WMI filter has to evaluate to True for the object processing the GPO.
 This means that if you have a WMI checking a user only setting, you can’t scope your GPO only to computers.
-You can use the WMI validator to check the status of a WMI filter.

 This GPO is linked to an OU named Domain Sites, applies to Authenticated Users, and doesn’t have a WMI Filter linked to it.